DallasMorningNews/django-assignment-desk/README.md

 It depends on a staff list (such as the one provided by [`django-editorial-staff`](https://github.com/DallasMorningNews/django-editorial-staff)), and returns a rich API that can be queried by any number of consumers (we're using it to feed both a read-only web interface and a chatbot).

+This app uses `django.contrib.postgres`; therefore _it requires a PostgreSQL database and a Python-to-Postgres adapter like `psycopg2` or `psycopg2-binary` to run.

 More detailed documentation will be added at a later date.